ELELAB/mavisp_data_collection/README.md

 NEWS

+13/06/2025

+We have fixed a recent bug in mentha2pdb.py: replaced usage of pypdb with direct RCSB API queries to restore PDB extraction, as pypdb was incompatible with the current RCSB API.

 12/06/2025

 We have updated mavisp_automatization snakemake.
 Now there is a new feature that automatically generates metadata.yaml, importing.yaml, and a simple_mode/ folder for each curated protein.
 This ensures all essential content is structured and ready for direct import into the MAVISP database.